-Interest expense predominantly relates to interest being charged on a short-term borrowing initiated by the Company for the 2017 financial year.
-These short-term loans were taken out to fund our insurance premiums and were repaid during the 2017 financial year.
+Interest expense predominantly relates to interest being charged on a short-term borrowing initiated by the Company.
+These short-term loans are taken out to fund our insurance premiums and are repaid during the financial year.
 The interest expense reflects the total amount financed and the interest rate charged to us every year.
-No short-term borrowings were initiated in 2018 and as a result there is no interest expense.